ircdocs/modern-irc/index.md

 Each IRC message may consist of up to four main parts: tags (optional), the prefix (optional), the command, and the command parameters (of which there may be up to 15).

-Servers may supply tags (when enabled) and a prefix on any or all messages they send to clients.
-Clients MUST be able to correctly parse and handle any message from the server containing a prefix in the same way it would handle the message if it did not contain a prefix.
+Servers may supply tags (when negotiated) and a prefix on any or all messages they send to clients.

 ### Tags